 While psychiatrists aren’t typically first-line providers for migraine treatment, many of the medications used to treat depression can provide substantial migraine relief.

-Novel Depression and Migraine Treatment Techniques
+Novel Depression and Migraine Headaches Treatment Techniques

 Although there is a large body of evidence supporting traditional treatment options, the fact is that they don’t always work for everyone.